JeHwanYoo/nest-k8s-deployment/README.md

 minikube service nestjs-app-service --url
 ```

+#### Delete Deployment and Service

-Finally, you can delete the service and the deployment
+you can delete the service and the deployment

 ```sh
 kubectl delete service nestjs-app-service